Skip to main content

 Tensor

-class max.experimental.tensor.Tensor(*, storage=None, value=None)
+class max.experimental.tensor.Tensor(*, storage=None, state=None)

 A multi-dimensional array with eager execution and automatic compilation.